criblio/appscope/website/src/pages/docs/cli-using.md

 scope curl https://google.com
 ```

-**Monitor an application that generates a large data set**.
+#### Monitor an App that Generates a Large Data Set

+We use the `--no-sandbox` option because virtually all modern browsers incorporate the [sandbox](https://web.dev/browser-sandbox/) security mechanism, and some sandbox implementations can interact with AppScope in ways that cause the browser to hang, or not to start.

 ```
 scope firefox --no-sandbox
 ```

-We use the `--no-sandbox` option because virtually all modern browsers incorporate the [sandbox](https://web.dev/browser-sandbox/) security mechanism, and some sandbox implementations can interact with AppScope in ways that cause the browser to hang, or not to start.

 After you scope the browser, try [exploring the captured data](#explore-captured).

-**Scope a series of shell commands**.
+#### Scope a Series of Shell Commands

 In the shell that you open in this example, every command you run will be scoped:

 ```
 scope bash